siggyweb/weather/README.md

 ## Options

--v standard call is brief and can be extended with the verbose flag to view extra weather data.
+-v extended call with the verbose flag to view extra weather data.